 - 13.1.
-Fitness Center Conduct - 13.1.1.
+Fitness Center Conduct. - 13.1.1.
 As a common courtesy to other fitness center members, the use of headphones while listening to music is required.
-Exception: Instructor-led classes such as; Crossfit classes, spin classes, etc. - 13.1.2.
-In an effort to maintain a safe and healthy fitness environment, equipment must be wiped down and weights must be put back in their original location after their use. - 13.2.
-Dining Facility (DFAC) Dress Code - 13.2.1.
+Exception: Instructor-led classes such as aerobic classes, spin classes, etc. - 13.1.2.
+To maintain a safe and healthy fitness environment, equipment must be wiped down and weights must be put back in their original location after their use. - 13.2.
+Dining Facility (DFAC) Dress Code. - 13.2.1.
 Any authorized military uniform combination is appropriate for wear.
 Air Force PTG is authorized, provided items are not soiled, sweat-soaked or otherwise presenting an unclean image (this also applies to personal physical training attire that meets DFAC dress code requirements). - 13.2.2.
 Civilian attire may be worn, provided that it complies with these Community Standards as well as Air Force values and promotes a respectful environment for all.
-Open-toe shoes, sleeveless tops and any sort of sweaty or soiled clothing is prohibited. - 13.3.
-Black Marketing - 13.3.1.
+Any sort of sweaty or soiled clothing is prohibited.
+Sleeveless shirts or "tank tops" are prohibited. - 13.3.
+Black Marketing. - 13.3.1.
 SOFA personnel are prohibited from transferring personal property to residents of Japan, except as follows: - 13.3.1.1.
 Personnel are free to transfer personal property purchased on the Japanese economy. - 13.3.1.2.
-Personnel may extend normal social courtesies to friends and acquaintances and may give bona fide gifts of nominal value commensurate with established practice prevailing in Japan.
+Personnel may extend normal social courtesies to friends and acquaintances and may give bona fide gifts of nominal value commensurate with established practice prevailing in Japan. - 13.3.1.3.

-- 13.3.1.3.
 Personnel may transfer items, except tobacco products, which have been in Japan for at least 6 months and are of a value less than 15,000 yen. - 13.3.2.
-For all other personal property, including items with a value of 15,000 yen or more, items may only be transferred after a Japanese Customs Form F-1240 has been completed and mailed to the nearest Japanese customs official, and positive steps have been taken to identify the Japanese recipient to reduce the possibility of the recipient giving a fictitious name and address in order to avoid payment of taxes. - 13.3.3.
+For all other personal property, including items with a value of 15,000 yen or more, items may only be transferred after a Japanese Customs Form F-1240 has been completed and mailed to the nearest Japanese customs official, and positive steps have been taken to identify the Japanese recipient to reduce the possibility of the recipient giving a fictitious name and address to avoid payment of taxes. - 13.3.3.
 Violations of this prohibition may result in the loss of AAFES and/or DECA privileges and prosecution by United States or Japanese authorities.

-POC: 35th Fighter Wing Commander's Action Group, DSN 226-3320.
+POC: Contact the 35th Fighter Wing Director of Staff, DSN 226-3531 for specific questions about this NOTAM.